lcorr8/rails-videolib/multiple-users-notes.md

-1.remove extra attributes from tables
+1. remove extra attributes from tables
   -videos:
     .watched: this will now be a join table .embed_link: this is now created dynamically with an iframe, no need to store it in the db in order to display the video.